-Pathways to Leadership Program-promotes the development of leadership skills through workshops, conferences, retreats & community service.
+Pathways to Leadership Program-To promote the development of leadership skills through workshops, conferences, retreats & community service.

-PGCC Hacker Space-provides students with an open environment to become creative within the fields of technology, science, mathematics, and art.
+PGCC Hacker Space-To provide students with an open environment to become creative within the fields of technology, science, mathematics, and art.

-Phi Theta Kappa-promotes scholarship, service, and leadership for students, and rewards academically outstanding students.
+Phi Theta Kappa-To promote scholarship, service, and leadership for students, and reward academically outstanding students.